oneops/oneops.github.io/user/operation/monitors.md

 >An alert is generated for any state trigger.
 If you are watching the assembly, then you should expect an email notifying the event, otherwise the event can be viewed in the operation environment.
 The event could also be alerted on different forums, depending upon the available notification setting; more details on notification settings <a href="/user/account/notifications.html">Notifications</a>

+ Advanced Configuration - not for custom
+_Receive Email Notifications only On state change_:
+_URL to a page having resolution or escalation details_:

 <a name="usage"/>